abdouAoufi/abdouAoufi/README.md

 ## I'm a Aoufi Abderahmane , Computer science Student , Web Developer, and Javascript lover !!

-- 🔭 I just launched my first blog website : [Become A VS Code SuperHero!][course]!
+- 🔭 I just start my own project which is  blog website
 - 🌱 I’m currently learning everything especially MERN stack🤣
 - 👯 I’m looking to collaborate with other amazing developers just like you
 - 🥅 2021 Goals: Contribute more to Open Source projects